slackpad/hashtagtodo-redux/README.md

 ## Notes

 - Events must contain `#todo` in the title
-- Color changes (gray = done, orange = tracked) are how the system knows what to do
+- Color changes (graphite = done, tangerine = tracked) are how the system knows what to do
 - Runs hourly by default — you can adjust the timing in the triggers

 ---